 More information The Soul of Philanthropy CLE

-Celebrating 50 years of history since Euclid Beach Park closed.
+Celebrating 50 years of memories and history since Euclid Beach Park closed.

 This annual event, now in its fifth year, invites audiences of all ages to enjoy a community celebration of Cleveland’s iconic amusement park.
 Museum guests will enjoy fun family activities including unlimited rides on the Euclid Beach Park Grand Carousel, Rocket Ship rides, Laughing Sal, lawn games, delicious treats and so much more.